oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

      - To make it obvious which secret belongs to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

-1. Deploy the data source YAML in a configmap.
+1. Deploy the data source YAML in a ConfigMap.

    This step can be done before or after deploying the secret.
-The configmap can have any name but the same name must be referenced by the domain resource `spec.configuration.model.configMap`, and the configmap must be deployed to the same namespace as the domain resource.
+The ConfigMap can have any name but the same name must be referenced by the domain resource `spec.configuration.model.configMap`, and the ConfigMap must be deployed to the same namespace as the domain resource.
 (We will update the domain resource in the next step.)

    Run the following commands: